 The archived records contain information necessary to determine when the events occurred.
 The time precision is such that the sequence of events can be determined.
 IdenTrust synchronizes the internal clocks on all production KRS equipment using the Network Time Protocol (NTP).
-IdenTrust uses a security controls that gets its time from external sources and sits in the inner tier of the network inheriting the security controls for the network explained in IdenTrust CPS Section 6.7.
-The database server, where the KED is maintained, connects to the IdenTrust time server via its The KRA Workstation is connected to the database server through its Trusted external time sources operated by government agencies are used to maintain an average accuracy of one (1) minute or better.
+IdenTrust uses a stratum 3 or better time server that gets its time from external sources and sits in the inner tier of the network inheriting the security controls for the network explained in IdenTrust CPS Section 6.7.
+The database server, where the KED is maintained, connects to the IdenTrust time server via its UDP port.
+The KRA Workstation is connected to the database server through its UDP port.
+Trusted external time sources operated by government agencies are used to maintain an average accuracy of one (1) minute or better.